-A floating charge has been placed on trade and other receivables with a carrying value of \$232,000 (2018: \$605,000) as security for bank borrowings (Note 20).
-The Group has no receivables that are past due as at 31 December 2019 and 2018.
+A floating charge has been placed on trade and other receivables with a carrying value of \$126,000 (2019: \$232,000) as security for bank borrowings (Note 20).
+The Group did not recognise any allowance for expected credit losses on its receivables as at 31 December 2020 and 2019.
+The Company recognised an allowance for expected credit losses on its amount due from subsidiaries as at 31 December 2020, due to the weak performance of the properties in Malaysia, mainly attributed to the COVID-19 pandemic.